Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper v0.9.3 - EN.md

 version: 0.9.3

-Disclaimer: this white paper is intended as a preliminary technical overview of the Taraxa protocol and ecosystem and is not meant to be comprehensive or fully finalized.
+**Disclaimer**: this white paper is intended as a preliminary technical overview of the Taraxa protocol and ecosystem and is not meant to be comprehensive or fully finalized.

 <br /><br /><br /><br />